 In part, investors were simply not comfortable with the high amounts of inventory the company kept (and any clothing that didn’t sell counted as a loss).
 Furthermore, since the venture capital industry is predominantly operated by men, many did not understand the problem Stitch Fix tried to solve.

 To make matters worse, Lake even experienced an instance of sexual harassment in 2013.
 Justin Caldbeck, a venture capitalist at Lightspeed Venture Partners (which was one of Stitch Fix’s investors), made sexual advances towards Lake.
 Both Lightspeed and Lake signed a mutual nondisparagement agreement in 2013.

 Despite these road bumps, both Lake and her company preserved.
 In the years to come, Stitch Fix continued to add customers and raise money.
 And because of the prejudice and reservations many (male) investors held, capital and excessive funding rounds were always hard to come by.
 This forced Stitch Fix to focus on profitability early on.

 And so it came at no surprise when the company announced that it would go public in 2017.
 And during the traditional bell ring, Lake made sure to celebrate in style – together with her son.
-She furthermore became the youngest ever female founder to lead a company to IPO.

 In the past few years, Stitch Fix continued to widen its services as well as expanding into new categories (such as Male and Kids) and markets (Stitch Fix launched its UK business in 2019).